kerolos-adel-eleshaa-2024/Kerolos-Adel-Eleshaa-2024/README.md

-# Hello, I'm Kerolos Adel! 👋  # مرحباً، أنا كيرلس عادل! 👋
+# Hello, I'm Kerolos Adel! 👋

 ## About Me
 I am a dedicated and enthusiastic computer science student at Thebes Academy in Giza, Egypt.
 My primary focus is on front-end development, where I combine technical skills and creativity to build user-friendly interfaces and responsive websites.
 My goal is to bridge the gap between design and technology, ensuring seamless and engaging digital experiences.